Imperfect Competition in Markets for Short-Circuit Current Services: Case Studies

 \subsection{Test System Setting}

-Case studies on a modified IEEE 30-bus system are carried out in this work.
-The diagram of the test system is shown in Fig.~\ref{ieee_system}.
+To examine whether market power issues may arise in SCC services, certain units under an appropriate system scale should be selected, a modified IEEE 30-bus system (as seen in Fig.~\ref{ieee_system}) is therefore adopted in the case studies.
 The IBR, i.e., wind turbines are added to buses \{1, 23, 26\}, with energy bids \{2.46, 3.19, 2.86\} \texteuro/MWh, respectively.
 In order to model a modular SCC contribution from SGs, we consider that two units are located in each bus containing an SG, i.e., buses \{2, 3, 4, 5, 27, 30\}.
 This way, diverse decisions can be made in the market.
 For example, different UC status (i.e., both online, both offline, just one of them online) can determine various SCC contributions and bids.
 The SGs in bus 2 are separately named as $g_1$-$b$2 and $g_2$-$b$2, with 2$g$-$b$2 standing for both of them.
 Other thermal units follow the same nomenclature.
-The parameters of SGs are given in Table \ref{table:SGs_para}.
+The SGs' parameters are given in Table \ref{table:SGs_para}.
+The locations of units are summarized in Table \ref{table:resource_bus}.
+The selected system exhibits typical weak-grid characteristics at remote IBR buses and strong topological asymmetry in SCC contributions.
+For other given systems, such as larger-scale ones, the proposed methodology could be applied to analyze such market power concerns if they indeed exist.

 The network impedances and reactances of SGs refer to \cite{shahidehpour2004communication} and \cite{reichert1974computation}, respectively.
 Load demand $\textrm{P}^\textrm{D}_t\in [\textrm{5109}, \textrm{7689}]$ MW.
 Total installed wind generation capacity is 750 MW.
-Base power is $S_B=\textrm{100}~\textrm{MVA}$. $\textrm{I}_c$, the short-circuit injection from IBR, is 1.00 p.u..
+Base power is $S_B=\textrm{100}~\textrm{MVA}$. $\textrm{I}_c$, the short-circuit injection from IBR, is 1.00 p.u.
 Nominal voltage is set as 0.95 p.u. for conservativeness \cite{chu2021short}.
+Parameter $\nu$ is set as 0.1 p.u. to yield a desired approximation for SCC constraints.
 Maximum multipliers for bidding decisions $\overline{\upbeta}^\textrm{m}_{\hat{g}}$ and $\overline{\upbeta}^\textrm{SCC}_{\hat{g},b}$ are both set as 2.
 All code and data are available at the public repository \cite{Code}.
+All key parameters used in the case study are listed in Appendix~D.

 The simulations in this work were processed by \texttt{Julia-JuMP} and \texttt{Gurobi} in version 12.0.0.
+The Gurobi solver is employed with default settings, where the key parameters are set as follows: the relative gap tolerance (MIPGap) is 1e-4, the feasibility tolerance (FeasibilityTol) and optimality tolerance (OptimalityTol) are both 1e-6, and the integer feasibility tolerance (IntFeasTol) is 1e-5.
+Other solver parameters (e.g., threads, presolve) use the solver’s auto-selected defaults.